-Height of a structure wireless telecommunications facility-means the vertical measurement from a point on the ground at the mean finished grade adjoining the foundation as calculated by averaging the highest and lowest finished grade around the building or structure to the highest point of the building or structure.
+Height of a_wireless telecommunications facility means the vertical measurement from a point on the ground at the mean finished grade adjoining the foundation as calculated by averaging the highest and lowest finished grade around the building or structure to the highest point of the building or structure.
 Measurement of the highest point shall exclude flagpoles, chimneys, ventilators, skylights, domes, water towers, bell towers, church spires, tanks, bulkheads, or other building accessory features usually erected at a height greater than the main roofs of buildings, but shall include the entirety of the wireless telecommunications towers.